This blog explains 7 ways to get out of debt fast. These are seven things my husband and I did in order to pay off £36,000 in 2 years.

 Once you have acknowledged the problem, and know exactly how much debt you have, the next step is to create a budget.
 There are so many different methods of budgeting.
 My personal favourite is the zero-based budget.
 This method is where your income minus your expenses equal zero.
 You need to know exactly how much is coming in and how much is going out of your account every single month to your various budget categories, this will stop money from slipping through your fingers.

 If you don’t have a budget and don’t know where to get started with budgeting, I’d recommend you download my free zero-based budget template.
-However, if you need further assistance, book yourself in for a coaching call and I’d be happy to help you with getting your budget set up and working for you.
+However, if you need further assistance, book yourself in for a financial coaching call and I’d be happy to help you with getting your budget set up and working for you.

 Once you’ve created your budget and have a clear picture of exactly where all your money is going, the next step is to find ways to streamline your expense.
 Review all your spending categories and find ways to make savings in each category.